What If Doctors Had to Act Like Lawyers

 By holding physicians to the same standard as attorneys, the enormous costs of uncovering professional malpractice, proving it and being compensated for negligent injury would be lessened.

 Physicians are too quick to disparage attorneys for their medical malpractice problems.
 Even the American Medical Association has recognized that the error rate in medicine is too high and often approaches 10 percent.
 This is simply unacceptable in the field of medicine, where negligent medical decisions can have fatal consequences.
 A 1 percent error rate in the aviation industry would amount to about 84 unsafe landings a day, and a 1 percent error rate in the postal service would result in 16,000 lost letters an hour.
 The American Medical Association estimates that 120,000 American citizens are killed each year as a result of medical negligence.
-Hundreds of thousands more are significantly injured and disabled.
+Hundreds of thousands more are significantly hurt and disabled.

 I think it is appropriate for attorneys, physicians and other licensed professionals to be required to affirmatively disclose knowledge of negligent conduct to clients.
 Since licensed professionals necessarily have training and knowledge beyond that of the average person, they should have a corresponding duty to reveal negligent acts.